Examples

 Relationship property uniqueness constraints

-A relationship property uniqueness constraint ensures that all relationships with a particular relationship type have a set of defined properties whose combined value is unique when existing.
+A relationship property uniqueness constraint ensures that certain relationships have a set of specified properties whose combined value is unique when all properties exist on the relationship.

 Create a relationship property uniqueness constraint

-When creating a property uniqueness constraint, a name can be provided.
+When creating a property uniqueness constraint, it is recommended to provide a constraint name.

 Query